 The Red Light District is an odd prostitution-as-a-tourist-attraction sight.
 During the day, most of the red-lit window boxes are vacant, with only a few occupied by young women dressed in lingerie.
 At night, it is a different scene.
 Sex shops and the Erotic Museum are also found along the street.

-Pro Tip: To get a better understanding of the area, take a Red Light District Tour at night, guided by a local.
+Pro Tip: To get a better understanding of the area, take a Red Light District Tour at Night, guided by a local.

-Walk north through the Red Light District to Korte Stormsteeg and go right to Zeedijk.
+Directions from the Red Light District to Chinatown: Walk north through the Red Light District to Korte Stormsteeg and go right to Zeedijk.
 Turn right and walk south into Chinatown.
-MAP directions.
+Map Directions.

 #7 Amsterdam Chinatown